tpaviot/pythonocc-documentation/upstream_doc/dox/user_guides/modeling_algos/modeling_algos.md

 The curve can be any *Geom_Curve*, provided it is planar and lies in the same plane as the Z-axis of local coordinate system.
 There are four modes of construction:

- * From a curve, use the full curve and make a full rotation.
+ * from a curve, use the full curve and make a full rotation,
- * From a curve and an angle of rotation.
+ * from a curve and an angle of rotation,
- * From a curve and two parameters to trim the curve.
-The two parameters must be growing and within the curve range.
+ * from a curve and two parameters to trim the curve.
+The two parameters must be growing and within the curve range,
- * From a curve, two parameters, and an angle.
+ * from a curve, two parameters, and an angle.
 The two parameters must be growing and within the curve range.

 @subsection occt_modalg_4_2 Sweeping: Prism, Revolution and Pipe